jeffpar/pcjs.v1/README.md

 To start developing features for a new version of PCjs, here are the recommended steps:

 1. Change the version number in the root [package.json](package.json) (and [_config.yml](https://github.com/jeffpar/pcjs/blob/jekyll/_config.yml))
-2. Run the "gulp promote" task to bump the version in all the machine XML files
+2. Run the "gulp version" task to bump the version in all the machine XML files
 3. Make changes
 4. Run "gulp" to build new versions of the apps (eg, "/versions/pcx86/1.x.x/pcx86.js")